EnTing0417/AutomobilePricePrediction/STEP 1.md

 [Lab 1 Manual](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment)

-# Explanation below is just for your understanding.
+# Explanation below is just for your understanding
 # Five steps to create an experiment

 # Create a model